cygnus666/Circuit-Sword/Troubleshooting-(LCD-Power-USB-Software).md

 This section contains everything to do with USB devices (e.g. the USB HUB, Arduino, USB Audio, External USB, etc).

 # Software Troubleshooting
-This section contains everything to do with the software (e.g. retropie) and maybe some general advice on where to look for help.
+This section contains everything to do with the software and maybe some general advice on where to look for help.